-My Observations from Paradise: Week 1 in Providenciales, Turks and Caicos
+My Observations from Paradise: Providenciales, Turks and Caicos

 Go Epicurista is coming to you straight from paradise!
 My current outpost is a dream job project consulting with a beautiful beach resort on the island of Providenciales, the largest of the exotic Turks and Caicos Islands (TCI).
 This is definitely what I imagine paradise would look like.
 Warm breezes, the most breathtaking shades of blues and greens along the infinite ocean, miles of powdery white sandy beaches, year-round warm temperatures and the friendliest people.

 If you’ve ever wondered what it’s like to live in paradise or if you’re planning a visit to Turks and Caicos, here’s what I’ve learned about paradise and life in TCI during my first week.
 Some of it is nice, some not as much.
 It’s all in your perspective.

 1. It’s easy to get to Paradise: